Key Takeaways

 - Program Director: Dr. Brett Einerson

-- 132 patients in 3 years — among the highest case volumes of any dedicated PAS program in the United States
+- 132 patients in 3 years (institutional data) — among the highest case volumes of any dedicated PAS program in the United States

 - National leader in uterine-sparing (fertility-preserving) treatments